-Thai Grilled Chicken Tenderloins and Zesty Dipping Sauce is made with chicken tenderloins marinated in a bath of aromatic lemongrass, kaffir limes leaves, chili, galangal, sesame oil, fish sauce, grilled to perfection and served with a Prik Nam Pla Thai dipping sauce.
+Thai Grilled Chicken Tenderloins are marinated in a bath of aromatic lemongrass, kaffir limes leaves, chili, galangal, sesame oil, fish sauce, grilled to perfection and served with a Prik Nam Pla Thai dipping sauce.

 Super tender and juicy Thai infused chicken tenderloins only takes about 12 minutes on the grill after they have been marinated in an aromatic bath of Thai spices and herbs.
-I made a complete healthy and delicious meal with Thai grilled chicken tenderloins, a zesty dipping sauce, coconut ginger rice and some fresh stir fried veggies in less than 30 minutes, minus the marinade time and so can you.
+It's a complete healthy meal with Thai grilled chicken tenderloins, a zesty dipping sauce, coconut ginger rice and some fresh stir fried veggies in less than 30 minutes.

 Are you Ready for Spring?